How to Fix Unable to Install NuGet Provider in PowerShell

 The root cause of the problem

-By default, earlier PowerShell versions use SSL 3.0 and TLS 1.0 to establish secure HTTPS connections to repositories.
+to establish secure HTTPS connections to repositories.
 As of April 2020, the PowerShell Gallery no longer supports Transport Layer Security (TLS) versions 1.0 and 1.1.
-Client must use TLS 1.2 or higher to establish a connection to the repository.

 First, we will check the PowerShell version that is running on the system.
 We are going to use the Get-Host cmdlet in Windows Server 2016.

-PS C:\> Get-Host | Select-Object Version
+PS C:> Get-Host | Select-Object Version

 Version